genepi/imputationserver/docs/contact.md

 ## Cloud framework: [Cloudgene](http://cloudgene.uibk.ac.at/)

 Cloudgene is a framework to build Software As A Service (SaaS) platforms for data analysis pipelines.
 By connecting command-line programs, scripts or Hadoop applications to Cloudgene, a powerful web application can be created within minutes.
 Cloudgene supports the complete workflow including data transfer, program execution and data export.
-Cloudgene is developed at the Division of Genetic Epidemiology Innsbruck in cooperation with the Center for Statistical Genetics, University of Michigan.
+Cloudgene is developed at the Division of Genetic Epidemiology Innsbruck in cooperation with the Center for Statistical Genetics, University of Munich.

 * [Lukas Forer](mailto:lukas.forer@i-med.ac.at)
 * [Sebastian Schönherr](mailto:sebastian.schoenherr@i-med.ac.at)